-The International Seafood Sustainability Foundation (ISSF) continues providing the Secretariat with detail catch (by vessel trip, species and commercial size category) for all purchases made ISSF-participating companies.
-These correspond to unloading of Atlantic catches from tropical tunas (bigeye, yellowfin, and skipjack) and albacore to canning plants around the world.
-This information has previously been used by the SCRS scientists to complement and improve the Ghanaian Task II statistics.
-It has been noted that the submissions have been made in a diverse range of formats.
-As such, ISSF is looking to standardise the data submissions into the future.
-Furthermore, ISSF working to provide to ICCAT, by 2019, all currently available data in such a format that would allow its use by the SCRS.
-As such, the data received to-date are still being stored by ICCAT, but have not been made available for use by the SCRS at this stage.
+The International Seafood Sustainability Foundation (ISSF) continues to provide the Secretariat with catch details (by vessel trip, species and commercial size category) for all purchases made by ISSF-participating companies.
+These correspond to unloading of Atlantic catches of tropical tunas (bigeye, yellowfin and skipjack) and albacore to canning plants around the world.
+This information has previously been used by SCRS scientists to supplement and improve Ghanaian Task II statistics.
+It has been noted that submissions have been made in a diverse range of formats.
+As such, ISSF is looking to standardise data submissions in the future.
+Furthermore, ISSF is working to provide to ICCAT, by 2019, all currently available data in such a format that would allow its use by the SCRS.
+As such, the data received to date are still being stored by ICCAT, but have not been made available for use by the SCRS at this stage.